 Note that these steps are efficiently executed, thanks to our highly-parallelized pipeline implemented in Nextflow.
 The output of FastOMA is reported in OrthoXML, which is the standard format for HOGs.
 For more information on HOGs, see Module 1 and also Zahn-Zabal et al. F1000, 2020 (page 4).

-1. What is the command line to run FastOMA using a local OMAmer database?
+1. What is the command to run FastOMA using a local OMAmer database?

-FastOMA will download a large database, covering the entire OMA database.
-This is not a problem for most machines, but it could be problematic on GitPod.
+--omamer_db FastOMA will download a large database, covering the entire OMA database.
+This is not a problem for most machines, but it could be problematic on Gitpod.

 nextflow FastOMA/FastOMA.nf --input_folder in_folder --output_folder out_folder --omamer_db in_folder/omamerdb.h5